 The complaint that one particular sunscreen or another causes yellow stains is a common one.
 But nearly every chemical sunscreen on the market has the potential to cause staining, especially if you live in an area with hard water.
 A reaction between avobenzone and iron creates the stain, which is actually rust.

 If you have trouble with sunscreen stains, consider wearing darker clothing to the beach, or switching to a mineral-based sunscreen.
-If you want to give up neither your white bikini nor your easy-to-apply sunscreen, professional cleaning person Jolie Kerr recommends a remover that can handle them, Stain Devils #9 Rust and Perspiration.
+If you want to give up neither your white bikini nor your easy-to-apply sunscreen, Jolie Kerr, professional Clean Person, recommends a remover that can handle them, Stain Devils #9 Rust and Perspiration.
 Kerr also suggests going with a lotion sunscreen—it’s easier to avoid getting it on your clothing during application.

 A recent study published in the Archives of Environmental Contamination and Toxicology found through in vitro tests (done in labs, not in the natural environment) that one of the active ingredients in chemical sunscreen, oxybenzone, can be damaging to coral reefs.
 This finding echoes a 2008 study, which said oxybenzone may cause coral bleaching.